attyru/ya_cloud_api_demo/README.md

 Known issues:

 1. The text is recognized in parts - given the previous ones, so the output looks ugly.
 I'm working on a fix.
 2. Mixed languages are not recognized, only Russian.
+Done.
 3. The widget does not have the ability to interactively resize the window.
+Done.
 4. The close button on the widget does not work correctly - it closes the widget but does not terminate the process.
 5. The minimize button on the widget throws an exception.
+Done.

 Planned features: